rcdevhub/air-quality/README.md

 ### Baseline model

 A random forest model was used as a baseline prediction.
 This treated the data points as independent and did not take the time series into account, apart from the cross-validation split.
 A randomised search was performed to set appropriate hyperparameters.
 This resulted in a forest of 101 trees using a max of 4 features and a max depth of 34.
 Metrics and graphs are shown below, with extracts from the time series.
+Note the daily morning and evening rush hours.
+The model does not capture these local spikes particularly accurately, and the residuals are biased for the validation data from [2017-2018], possibly indicating a long-term traffic trend over years that is not captured.

 | Metric | Training | Validation |
 | :--- | ---:|---:|